Tell All Your Friends: Production

 Although other labels expressed interest in Taking Back Sunday, Victory Records encouraged them to make an album.
 Tell All Your Friends was recorded over a period of two weeks in December 2001 at Big Blue Meenie Recording Studio in New Jersey with producer Sal Villanueva.
-The band arrived without a drum set, presuming that the studio would have one.
+The band were not aware of him, but went with him at the insistence of Victory Records as he worked on Full Collapse (2001) by labelmates Thursday.
+Taking Back Sunday arrived without a drum set, presuming that the studio would have one.
 Engineer Tim Gilles said, "No major studio in America has their own [drum] set.
 You've gotta be fucking kidding me".
 The group spent each day driving from Long Island to Jersey City; as all of the members had day jobs, they had to request time off to record.
 Cooper collectively recorded his bass parts in four hours, spread over half a day.
 Villanueva would come up with ideas and suggest them to the band.
 Towards the end of tracking around Christmas, Lazzara became sick and lost his voice for two days.
 It resulted in the band having to miss one to two weeks of recording time.
 The sessions concluded in early January 2002, and ended up costing $10,000.
 Villanueva had contributed guitar work and co-mixed the recordings with Gilles (under the alias Rumblefish).

 When the band heard the final mixes, they realized that the studio staff had altered the recordings, namely sounds had been manipulated and the guitar tones differed from how they were recorded.
 The piano intro to "The Blue Channel", which was initially slow, was sped up to match the tempo of the rest of the song, which was four times faster.
 Cooper said that the band was unhappy with these choices, and mentioned that the intro to "Great Romances of the 20th Century" was similarly altered from a piano to a synthesizer.
 The band wanted to make adjustments but were told they were over time and over budget for these changes to happen.
 They wanted to re-record "Your Own Disaster" from their demo, but were unable to due to time and money constraints.
 Instead, it was re-recorded for their second studio album, Where You Want to Be (2004).
 Engineering was handled by Gilles, Erin Farley, and Arun Venkatesh, with mastering by Gilles at Surgical Sound.
 Neil Rubenstein, who later became the group's tour manager, contributed vocals to "There's No 'I' in Team", "Timberwolves at New Jersey" and "Head Club".
 Nolan's sister, Michelle, sang on "Bike Scene" and "Ghost Man on Third", and Matt McDannell contributed vocals to "Head Club".
 Nolan suggested his sister as he was aware that she had "an amazing voice".